3 Key Pieces of a Successful Preceptor Training Program

 Upon completion of the initial workshops at CHOC, ongoing communication provides support to preceptors through several methods:

-- Electronic Platform: Microsoft teams provides a space for preceptors to access information, resources, and peer discussion opportunities.
+- Electronic platform: Microsoft teams provides a space for preceptors to access information, resources, and peer discussion opportunities.

-- Meetings and Huddles: The Registered Nurse Residency Educator organizes online meetings for staff to discuss standardized teaching strategies and to provide an alternative discussion format.
+- Meetings and huddles: The Registered Nurse Residency Educator organizes online meetings for staff to discuss standardized teaching strategies and to provide an alternative discussion format.
 “This also ties into preparing preceptors to be effective teachers,” Pascual said.

 While these areas of focus are not all-encompassing for a successful program, they can serve as a source of inspiration for evaluating the completeness of existing programs.

 “Our organization has grown exponentially in the last couple of years, and we recognize the need to support and grow our preceptors more,” Pascual said.
-“We are striving to really develop a program for preceptors to grow themselves, their skills, and their teaching abilities.
+“We are striving to develop a program for preceptors to grow themselves, their skills and their teaching abilities.
 I’m looking forward to more development in this area of our department.”